 Lots of Banff locals use bicycles to get around town and you’ll notice bike racks everywhere once you start looking for them.
 There’s even a Bike Fix-It station in Central Park if you need to pump up your tires or make a minor repair.
 Bring your own bicycle or rent one from Banff Soul Ski and Bike, Snowtips-Bactrax, or Ultimate Ski & Ride.

 For more great tips on transportation within the park, visit Explore The Park.

 In addition to wildlife-proof garbage bins, you’ll find compost and recycle bins throughout the Town of Banff.
-Follow the pictures on the side of the bin to learn what goes in each receptacle.
+Follow the pictures on the side of the bin to learn what goes into each receptacle.
 And don’t forget to pack out your garbage when you’re hiking.

 Banff National Park is home to many incredible species, from the tiny Banff Springs snail to the towering moose.

-Keep a safe distance away from wildlife to protect both yourself and the animal.
+Respect and keep a safe distance away from wildlife to protect both yourself and the animal.
 Never feed, entice, or disturb a wild animal.
 Parks Canada have provided ten tips to respect wildlife and keep both you and wildlife safe!

 To learn more about experiencing Banff responsibly, visit the Mountain Institute.